smarty/gitreview/README.md

     	NOTE: this flag will be ignored in the case that non-flag command line arguments representing paths to git repositories are provided.
     	--> (default "CDPATH")
+  -roots-file string
+    	A colon-separated list of file paths, where each file contains a list of repositories to examine, with one repository on a line.
+    	-->
 ```